szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Search also in conversation content, not only in titles``: When enabled, context search will also consider the content of conversations, not just the titles of conversations.

-* ``Show Llama-index sources``: If enabled, sources utilized will be displayed in the response (if available, it will not work in streamed chat).
+* ``Show LlamaIndex sources``: If enabled, sources utilized will be displayed in the response (if available, it will not work in streamed chat).

 * ``Show code interpreter output``: If enabled, output from the code interpreter in the Assistant API will be displayed in real-time (in stream mode), Default: True.